xquery/curlpipe/README.md

 of flags - whereby most users only ever invoke a subset and learn more advanced features over time.

-Curlscript is an experiment in exposing curl's goodness via a little [DSL](https://en.wikipedia.org/wiki/Domain-specific_language) making it easy to build up pipelines of execution using familiar semantics.
+Curlscript is an experiment in exposing curl's goodness via a little [DSL](https://en.wikipedia.org/wiki/Domain-specific_language) making it easy to build up pipelines of execution using natural semantics.

 GET
 ```$bash